How to recycle your mobile phone

 - As a guest - When you visit Taronga Zoo or Taronga Western Plains Zoo, bring your old mobile phone and accessories and place them in the collection bin at the front entrance

 - As an organisation - Involve your colleagues and do some good.
 Collect mobiles phones and accessories at your work and get a free courier pick up service when you collect at least 10 devices

-- At your school - Bring the gorillas’ story to your classroom.
-Collect at least 10 old mobile phones along with any accessories and you can get a free courier pick up service.
+Simply bring the gorillas’ story to your classroom and collect as many old mobile phones along with any accessories and you can get a free courier pick up service.
 We’ll also send your class a special thank you!

 Everything you need to know